Adrian Richard Lewis: Military service

-He is a retired United States Army Officer, who served in the Ninth Infantry Division and the Second Ranger Battalion at Fort Lewis, Washington.
-Consequently, his areas of expertise include national security, 20th-century warfare, military affairs, Korean War, Vietnam War, World War II, D-Day - Normandy Invasion at Omaha Beach and military operations in Iraq and Afghanistan.
+Lewis is a retired United States Army officer who served in the 9th Infantry Division and the 2nd Ranger Battalion at Fort Lewis, Washington.
+Consequently, his areas of expertise include national security, 20th-century warfare, military affairs, the Korean War, Vietnam War, World War II (particularly D-Day), and military operations in Iraq and Afghanistan.

 Academic career

 Lewis has taught at the United States Military Academy, the University of California, Berkeley, and the University of North Texas, Denton, where he chaired the Department of History.
 He has also taught the Strategy and Policy course for the Naval War College.
 At the University of Kansas, Lewis served as the first Director of the Office of Professional Military Graduate Education, an office he helped create.
 This office worked extensively with the U.S. Army Command and General Staff College at Fort Leavenworth, creating new advanced degree programs.
 This included the creation of the Wounded Warriors Program at the University of Kansas.
 Lewis specializes in 20th-century warfare: World War II, the Korean and Vietnam Wars, and the more recent military operations, including Operation Iraqi Freedom and Operation Enduring Freedom.